 Just when you thought you had your paperwork ready, you might be shocked to discover that you not only had to get your documents notarized but also that they needed to be apostilled.
 To make matters worse, your papers may get rejected, costing you a lot of time and money.

-The process of authenticating or certifying documents can be complicated if you are not familiar with the Turkish legal system's requirements.
+The process of authenticating or certifying documents can be complicated if you are unfamiliar with the Turkish legal system's requirements.
 However, thanks to the Hague Convention abolishing the requirement of Legalisation for Foreign Public Documents, or the Apostille Convention as it is more commonly known, 120 countries now only need to get a document apostilled, having to resort to double-certification.
 Turkey joined the convention in 1985.

-So, in short, if you have a document issued by local authorities in your home country and want to use it in turkey, you will have to get it apostilled to be validated, and vice versa.
+So, in short, if you have a document issued by local authorities in your home country and want to use it in Turkey, you will have to get it apostilled to be validated, and vice versa.

 What Are Apostilles?